Design Review Committee Overview

 First steps

-• Project manager should coordinate with Campus Planner and University Landscape Architect to ensure the proposed location adheres to the Campus Master Plan.
-University Landscape Architect to also ensure proposed location does not severely impact existing pavement, landscape or irrigation.
+• The project manager should coordinate with the campus planner and university landscape architect to ensure the proposed location adheres to the campus master plan.
+The university landscape architect will also ensure proposed location does not severely impact existing pavement, landscape, or irrigation.

-• Project manager should coordinate with Facilities Utilities staff to understand the potential impacts to existing or planned utilities.
+• The project manager should coordinate with Facilities Utilities staff to understand the potential impacts to existing or planned utilities.

 • All structures are required to be approved by the CSU Building Code Department for code compliance, regardless of use.

-• Project Manager coordinates with DRC for review process and meetings.
+• The project manager coordinates with the DRC for review process and meetings.

 Committee Membership